joaquinperaza/pointaloon/README.md

 - Google Project Loon Team for their amazing work

 ### Disclaimer
-We are neither part nor supported with Google Project Loon, however we are pleased to work with everyone.
+We are neither part nor supported by Google Project Loon, however we are pleased to work with everyone.

-##### Contributors
+#### Contributors
-Any contributor will be welcommed
+Any contribution will be welcommed